George Francis Davis: Cockatoo Island Dockyard

-Possessed of seemingly boundless energy and initiative, Davis formed a syndicate of business interests to take out a lease on the moribund Cockatoo Island Dockyard, The yard had been badly affected by a High Court decision, in 1929, which effectively precluded the Commonwealth government-owned dockyard from tendering for work against private companies, and by the effects of the Great Depression.
-In 1933, Davis formed a new company Cockatoo Docks & Engineering Co.
-Ltd to run the yard.
+Possessed of seemingly boundless energy and initiative, Davis formed a syndicate of business interests to take out a lease on the moribund Cockatoo Island Dockyard, The yard had been badly affected by a High Court decision, in 1929, which effectively precluded the Commonwealth Government owned dockyard from tendering for work against private companies, and by the effects of the Great Depression.
+In 1933, Davis formed a new company Cockatoo Docks & Engineering Company to run the yard.

 He turned the dockyard operations around and expanded the range of services it could provide, in time for it to become a vital part of the war effort.
 At its peak, the yard employed 3,500 workers, ten times the number that had been employed when the new company took over.
 Following the Fall of Singapore, it became the main ship repair base in the South Pacific for a period; 19 new ships were built there and major repairs undertaken on 40 Allied warships.